Moving to Connecticut: Ultimate Relocation Guide 2021

 Connecticut’s geography in the northeastern United States means it has four distinct seasons.

-Winters are cool, bringing along the occasional snowstorm of 5 to 8 inches.
+Cold winters, bringing along the occasional snowstorm of 5 to 8 inches.
 Every few years there will be a large-scale snowstorm that dumps 1 to 2 feet.
 The average high temperature in January reaches 27 degrees Fahrenheit.

 Spring temperatures can fluctuate quite a bit.
 Snow can remain on the ground through early March, and warm days will quickly turn into cool nights.
 By May, Connecticut sees average highs in the mid 60’s with low temperatures reaching the high 40’s.